 While summer calls for aquatic, fresh and citrus-spiked scents, winter calls for elegant and enveloping notes that leave an intoxicating trail.
-Many of life’s simple pleasures are best enjoyed in the winter season, and a deeper, purposely chosen, niche Eau de Parfum, is certainly one of them.
+Many of life’s simple pleasures are best enjoyed in the winter season, and a deeper, purposely chosen, niche eau de parfum, is certainly one of them.
+As we dip into the colder months, it pays to be aware of the best winter colognes and men’s fragrances you can buy in 2021.

 When the body is exposed to temperatures that induce shivering, blood supply moves from your skin to warm your internal organs, meaning a winter fragrance needs to offer greater projection.

 The reduced body heat that results from the movement of blood struggles to disperse scents, meaning lighter fresher scents tend to fade quickly.
 This is why it’s essential to rotate your scents with the seasons.
-Such scents involve intense base notes, which arrive last and linger longest while slowing down the evaporation of the top and middle notes.
-With skin also becoming drier in winter and absorbing more oil, bolder ingredients carry on the skin for longer.
+Such scents involve intense, dense base notes, which arrive last (after a period called the dry down) and linger longest, while slowing down the evaporation of the top and middle notes.
+With skin also being typically drier in winter and absorbing more oil, bolder ingredients carry on the skin for longer.

 Using a neutral, non-scented body lotion will hydrate the skin, and allow fragrance oils a base to adhere to.